Use vulnerability scanning in offline and air-gapped environments

 For air-gapped (offline) environments, VMware recommends using Aqua Security’s Trivy scanner with Scan 2.0.
 Trivy scanner with Scan 2.0 greatly simplifies the installation and maintenance experiences over Anchore Grype and Scan 1.0.
 For a comparison of Scan 1.0 and Scan 2.0, see Overview of Supply Chain Security Tools - Scan.

-Using Trivy with SCST - Scan 2.0
+Use Trivy with SCST - Scan 2.0

 The Aqua Trivy vulnerability scanner uses two databases to perform vulnerability scans:

-In an online installation of Tanzu Application Platform, these databases are automatically downloaded from GHCR (Github Container Registry) with each scan execution.
+In an online installation of Tanzu Application Platform, these databases are automatically downloaded from GHCR with each scan execution.
 To enable scanning in an offline environment, these two databases must be relocated to your private container image registry, and Trivy must be configured to use your private location instead of downloading from GHCR.

 For more information about the Trivy vulnerability databases, see the Trivy documentation.

-Relocate Trivy Images
+Relocate Trivy images

 The databases are stored in an OCI-compliant registry as OCI artifacts.
 To copy these to your private registry, Trivy recommends using the ORAS CLI.